 While 163 miles is more than enough for the average driver, other manufacturers are offering 200 plus miles.
-The Hyundai IONIQ Electric for example offers up to a 194 mile range and cost £29,450.
+The Hyundai IONIQ Electric for example offers up to a 194 mile range, but does cost £29,450 which in line with MG’s current offer is almost £5000 more than it’s top spec Exclusive trim model.
 It is at least fairly accurate if you drive it very efficiently, and the delivery driver who has had lots of time behind the wheel of the MG ZS EV told me that he has seen 175 miles on warm days.
 However, switch on the air conditioning and any other systems and the range will rapidly deplete – losing up to 10 per cent he reckoned.
 Add lots of motorway miles or cold weather and you are more likely see a 130 mile range.

 We had a rather wet week during our time with the car and unfortunately the front and rear windscreen would regularly mist up necessitating the need for the demist button.
 As a result of this we had to interrupt our journey from home to Bluewater shopping centre to charge the car as at some points we were losing five miles of range over every one mile driven.
 The journey is a total of 45 miles.
 We had 90 on the clock when we left our home, but by the time we got half way we had just 30 miles left.
 While we had enough range to reach Bluewater, where there are chargers (that are fee to use by the way) had they been out of use or occupied we wouldn’t have got back home.
 Obviously had we charged the car the night before there wouldn’t have been an issue but for the interests of journalism I was trying to investigate how many miles we could get on one full charge.